-Is a shame that Jeremy has to go through this but he sacrificed himself from the moment he made the first contact with those entities, all we can do now is provide him all the help we can.

-And then as Jeremy went into the underworld, the first place that showed up was a river… but we couldn’t see anything that could be taken from there at least not what we thought, like a rock for example, or something easy to get or at least that you could carry in your hands.
+As our ally went into the underworld, the first place that showed up on the wall-screen was a river . . . but we couldn’t see anything that could be taken from there—at least not what we thought, like a rock for example, or something easy to get that you could carry in your hands.

-Artoon said: “You have reached the first place, now you must look for the uncommon, look for what a living soul wouldn’t think of”
+Artoon said: “You have reached the first place: now you must look for the uncommon; look for what a living soul wouldn’t think of.”

-Bothet: “He, the holiest was cleansed from his filth during Al-Maghtas”
+Bothet: “He, the holiest, was cleansed from his filth during Al-Maghtas.”

-Xophur spoke: “Gather the sin, collect what was left from the holiest”
+Xophur spoke: “Gather the sin.
+Collect what was left from the holiest.”

-What we didn’t know was that during all the time that Jeremy stayed in touch with the demons he learned how to perform these dark duties, and I say dark because as I saw Leann’s face we were aware that this had to be done by him, we knew a little or probably nothing compared to what he learned from those entities.
+This unknown being seemed to have stayed in touch with the demons, he knew how to perform these dark duties—and I say ‘dark’ because as I saw Leann’s face, we were aware that he had to do this.
+We knew only a little—probably closer to nothing—compared to what he had learned from these entities.
+We had to rely on him.
+His presence was kindhearted toward us all the time.

-Leann spoke, “Sheryl, this is something dark, those are not common things to get from a place, is all accursed, it all had been touched and transformed by evil somehow.”
+Leann spoke: “Sheryl, this is something dark.
+Those are not common things to get from a place.
+It’s all cursed.
+It has all been touched and transformed by evil somehow.”

-Leann, what about those last instructions?
-What is Al-Maghtas? the holiest?
+“Leann, what about those last instructions?
+What is Al-Maghtas?
+The holiest?”

-She said look Sheryl this is the part where we get in, those terms must be in the books you have…
+She said, “Look, Sheryl, this is the part where we can help.
+Those terms must be in the books you have. . . .”

-OMG, the books!
+Oh my God, the books!
 Of course!
-That term bust be in the Memento Mori but it doesn’t seem to be Italian, so I’ll go online and check it out.
+That term must be in Memento Mori, but it doesn’t seem to be Italian, so I’ll go online and check it out.

-I had checked a couple of websites and then I stopped at one that talked about rivers in the ancient world, and I said Leann look, this is related to what the demon said… “Al-Maghtas” means baptism in… Aramaic, and as is related to the holiest; Jesus, now we know which river is… Jordan River.
+I checked a couple of websites, and then stopped at one that talked about rivers in the ancient world, and I said, “Leann, look.
+This is related to what the demon said . . .
+‘Al-Maghtas’ means baptism in . . .
+Aramaic, and is related to the holiest, Jesus.
+Now we know which river it is . . .
+Jordan River.”

-She said Sheryl, “it means what Jeremy has to collect is the water from the river, that’s the first element, so as the demon explained, it wiped out Jesus from his filth which I understand were his sins as he was flesh and blood like us.”
+She said, “Sheryl, it means what our ally has to collect is the water from the river.
+That’s the first element, so as the demon explained, it wiped Jesus of his filth, which I understand were his sins, as he was flesh and blood like us.”

-Now we knew what he was doing, at least we were on the same page.
-But then I thought, how is Jeremy supposed to get the water? what is he going to use to carry it?
+Now that we knew what he was doing, at least we were on the same page.
+But then I thought, How is he supposed to get the water?
+What is he going to use to carry it?

-Leann spoke, “do you remember what we read about the stone tray?
-This might be the same case but probably it has a different shape, I’m not very sure if we could use the same one, we had, is shallow.”
+As if reading my mind, Leann said, “Do you remember what we read about the stone tray?
+This might be the same thing but it probably has a different shape.
+I’m not sure if we could use the same one we had; it was shallow.”

-Then I remembered in my garden I used to have a keg and for some reason the old owner had it made of iron which is accurately the material it should be made of, if we don’t have a proper tray.
+Then I remembered in my garden I used to have a keg, and for some reason the old owner had it made of iron, which is the material it should be made of if we don’t have a proper tray.

-So, I went for the keg, cleaned it up and leave it ready.
-I asked Leann, how are we going to give it to him?
-This is something way bigger than a stone, would it be possible to make it go through your channeling?
+So I retrieved the keg, cleaned it up, and left it at the ready.
+I asked Leann, “How are we going to give it to him?
+It’s way bigger than a stone.
+Would it be possible to make it go through your channeling?”

-Leann goes, “remember these elements we are using are meant for this dark matter… so somehow, they are capable to break through dimensions without further ado of us.”
+Leann replied, “Remember, these elements we’re using are meant for this dark matter . . . so somehow, they are capable of breaking through dimensions.”

 Well, she was telling the truth.